Mike Huckabee: Israel and Palestine

-Huckabee is a strong supporter of Israel, opposing Palestinian statehood and rejecting Palestinian identity as "a political tool to try and force land away from Israel."
-In 2008, Huckabee said that there is "really no such thing as a Palestinian."
-In 2017, at an event in the West Bank, he stated: "There is no such thing as a West Bank - it's Judea and Samaria.
+Huckabee is a strong supporter of Israel, opposing Palestinian statehood and rejecting Palestinian identity as "a political tool to try and force land away from Israel".
+In 2008, Huckabee said that there is "really no such thing as a Palestinian".
+In 2017, at an event in the West Bank, he stated, "There is no such thing as a West Bank—it's Judea and Samaria.
 There's no such thing as a settlement.
 They're communities.
 They're neighborhoods.
 They're cities.
 There's no such thing as an occupation."

-He described the Hamas-led attack on Israel on October 7, 2023, as "horrific" and "beyond anything I’ve ever witnessed in my lifetime."
+Huckabee described the October 7 attacks in 2023 as "horrific" and "beyond anything I've ever witnessed in my lifetime".

-On June 1, 2025, he said that if France wants a Palestinian state, it should "carve" it out of the French Riviera.
+On June 1, 2025, Huckabee said that if France wanted a Palestinian state, it should "carve" it out of the French Riviera.
+On July 25, he posted on X a link to a Jewish News Syndicate staff article titled "France to recognize Palestinian state, drawing Israeli, US reproach", and wrote, "How clever!
+If Macron can just 'declare' the existence of a state perhaps the UK can 'declare' France a British colony!"

-On July 25, 2025, he posted on X a link to the Jewish News Syndicate staff article "France to recognize Palestinian state, drawing Israeli, US reproach" along with a jab at France and its president for their recognition of Palestine.
-Huckabee, the ambassador to Israel, wrote: "How clever!
-If Macron can just “declare” the existence of a state perhaps the UK can “declare” France a British colony!"
+In July 2026, speaking at the Israeli Ministry of Foreign Affairs, Huckabee stated that 700,000 Americans live in Israel, roughly equivalent to the representation of an American congressional district and called Israel the "436th congressional district of the U.S."